 Callahan v.
 City of Chicago (7th Cir.), successfully defended summary judgment in multimillion-dollar class action lawsuit claiming that the City’s regulation of the taxi industry created a compensable employment relationship for purposes of the Fair Labor Standards Act;

 City of Chicago v.
 City of Harvey (Ill.
-App.), successfully defended appointment of receiver to monitor City of Harvey’s maintenance of its local water system for the benefit of its residents;
+App.), successfully defended appointment of receiver to monitor the City of Harvey’s maintenance of its municipal water system for the benefit of its residents;

 Hall v.
 City of Chicago (7th Cir.), successfully defended summary judgment in multimillion-dollar False Claims Act lawsuit relating to federal law enforcement grants;